MirRoR4s/PortSwigger/docs/source/server/command-injection/command-injection.md

 ## How to prevent OS command injection attacks

 By far the most effective way to prevent OS command injection vulnerabilities is to never call out to OS commands from application-layer code.
-In virtually every case, there are alternate ways of implementing the required functionality using safer platform APIs.
+In **virtually(几乎)** every case, there are alternate ways of implementing the required functionality using safer platform APIs.

 If it is considered unavoidable to call out to OS commands with user-supplied input, then strong input validation must be performed.
 Some examples of effective validation include: